-The La Fosse DevOps Practice held this MeetUp event in partnership with IG, with two speakers in the forefront of the DevOps space today.
+The La Fosse DevOps Practice held this MeetUp event in partnership with IG, with two speakers at the forefront of the DevOps space today.
 We brought senior executives together to talk through challenges and trends around integrating a DevOps methodology with their peers, and hear from those successfully doing it.

 Before three breakout pillars exploring some of DevOps most pressing matters – toolchain vs people, the ROI of DevOps, private cloud vs public cloud – attendees heard practice case studies from two keynote speakers: Deloitte Digital’s Johnathan Phan and IG’s own Hamed Silatani.
 As a DevOps manager himself, the appeal of the methodology for Phan is that it allows businesses to focus on their delivery pipelines: taking one element of a project from idea to production within hours.